Creating RSS Feeds

 xmlns:yandex="http://news.yandex.ru"

-Full text should not contain the name of the source and date/time of the message, and contact information or any other information, which is repeated in every message.
+Full text should not contain the name of the source and date/time of the publication, and contact information or any other information, which is repeated in every publication.

-How do I let visitors know that I have an RSS feed?
+How do you let visitors know you have an RSS feed?

 <a href="URL**">Subscribe via RSS</a>